Table of Contents

-TOTP stands for time-based one-time password (or passcode).
-A TOTP code is generated with an algorithm that uses a shared secret and the current time as inputs.
+The TOTP protocol was published as RFC 6238 by the Internet Engineering Task Force (IETF) in 2011.
+A TOTP is a temporary code generated with an algorithm that uses a shared secret and the current time as inputs.
 This code is meant to grant users one-time access to an application.

-TOTP can be implemented in both hardware and software tokens:
+TOTPs come in two main forms; they can be implemented as hardware and software tokens:

 A TOTP hardware token is generally a physical fob or security key that displays the current code on a screen built into the device.